AleVq/FeedForwardNeuralNetwork/README.md

 # Feed-forward multi-layered neural network

-This is a project given for a *Machine Learning* course.
+This is a project given in a *Machine Learning* course.
 ## Overview
 This frameworks aims to implement a machine learning tool.
 More precisely, a feed-forward multi-layered neural network which